Mary Ellen Jones 9004

 - BS, Physical Anthropology Moscow State University, USSR

-My primary research interests are: · Neural bases of perception, with special emphasis on the relationship between patterns of neuroelectrical activity in the somatosensory cerebral cortex and tactile perception · Cortical information processing, with an emphasis on those computational algorithms that enable the cerebral cortex to recognize high-order regularities in observed phenomena and to take advantage of them in perceptual and decision-making tasks · Physiological mechanisms responsible for generation of neuroelectrical activity in the cerebral cortex · Computational algorithms for multivariate data analysis, machine learning, pattern recognition, and knowledge acquisition.
+My primary research interests are: · Neural bases of perception, with special emphasis on the relationship between patterns of neuroelectrical activity in the somatosensory cerebral cortex and tactile perception · Cortical information processing, with an emphasis on those computational algorithms that enable the cerebral cortex to recognize high-order regularities in observed phenomena and to take advantage of them in perceptual and decision-making tasks · Physiological mechanisms responsible for the generation of neuroelectrical activity in the cerebral cortex · Computational algorithms for multivariate data analysis, machine learning, pattern recognition, and knowledge acquisition.
 I have been actively involved in developing novel algorithms for understanding complex biomedical processes since 1980.
 One focus has been on in vivo neurophysiological research and the neural basis of perception.
-My group studies the relationship between patterns of neuroelectrical activity in the somatosensory cerebral cortex and tactile perception, the physiological mechanisms responsible for generation of neuroelectrical activity in the cerebral cortex, and cortical information processing.
+My group studies the relationship between patterns of neuroelectrical activity in the somatosensory cerebral cortex and tactile perception, the physiological mechanisms responsible for the generation of neuroelectrical activity in the cerebral cortex, and cortical information processing.
 In order to understand the functional significance of the experimentally observed cortical activity patterns, I also do mathematical modeling of cortical networks.
 My group has developed computational algorithms that analyze how the cerebral cortex is able to recognize higher-order regularities in observed phenomena and how these patterns are used in perceptual and decision-making tasks.
 As an outgrowth of this research, I have also been involved in creating general-purpose innovative and advanced digital signal processing and information extraction algorithms.

 Neural bases of perception; somatosensory cortical physiology; pattern recognition; neurobiology